What is sales rapport ?

 Before we can try to talk about how we can satisfy our prospect’s needs, we have to get him prepared to listen to us and reply to our questions.

-We do this by getting him to trust us -- by developing sales rapport.
+We do this by getting him to trust us -- by developing a connection.

 There are some that say that a buyer is under tension in the buy / sell process and that it's very difficult for a person to withstand task tension and relationship tension at the same time, hence the need to ease the relationship tension by creating sales rapport.

-Some are even more adamant that sales rapport is required,
+Some are even more adamant that rapport is required,

 "Too many contemporary selling models assume the